List of Milwaukee Brewers managers: History

 Former Brewers infielder and special assistant to the general manager Craig Counsell was selected as Roenicke's replacement.
-Counsell has since led Milwaukee to three postseason appearances, more than any other manager in franchise history.
+Counsell led Milwaukee to five postseason appearances, more than any other manager in franchise history.
 The 2018 NL Central Division champion Brewers won the NLDS over the Colorado Rockies but lost the NLCS to the Los Angeles Dodgers Milwaukee returned to the playoffs the next season but lost the 2019 National League Wild Card Game against the Washington Nationals.
 The 2020 team lost the NL Wild Card Series to the Dodgers.
 Counsell won the Sporting News Manager of the Year Award in 2017 and 2018.
 He led the Brewers to the 2021 NL Central Division title, but they lost the NLDS versus the Atlanta Braves.
+The 2023 Brewers won the NL Central Division title but were eliminated in the NL Wild Card Series by Arizona.
+Over nine seasons as manager, Counsell won 707 regular-season games, placing him first on the all-time wins list for Brewers managers.
+Having managed the team for 1,332 games, he is also the longest-tenured manager in team history.
+Counsell left the Brewers to become manager of the Chicago Cubs after the 2023 season.

+Pat Murphy, who had been Milwaukee's bench coach since 2016, was selected as Counsell's successor.
+He led the Brewers to win the 2024 NL Central Division title, but they were eliminated by the New York Mets in the NL Wild Card Series.
+After the season, he was selected for the Major League Baseball Manager of the Year Award, a first for any Brewers manager.